 l.
 Privacy fencing may be used when the backs of lots are adjacent to a County road or state highway, or on individual lots to provide privacy or enclosure for the lot or a portion of the lot.

 a.
-Individual Sewage Disposal Systems shall comply with the Pueblo City-County Health Department regulations.
+Individual Sewage Disposal Systems shall comply with the Pueblo Department of Public Health and Environment regulations.

 b.
-Clustering of individual sewage disposal systems, where proposed, shall be pursuant to the Pueblo City-County Health Department regulations.
+Clustering of individual sewage disposal systems, where proposed, shall be pursuant to the Pueblo Department of Public Health and Environment regulations.

 c.
 No portion of an Individual Sewage Disposal Systems for the proposed lots shall be located within the open space.

 d.
 Primary and alternative individual sewage disposal system locations shall be shown and identified within the building envelope, if required, on the Rural Land Use Plan.
-These systems shall be pursuant to the Pueblo City-County Health Department Regulations.
+These systems shall be pursuant to the Pueblo Department of Public Health and Environment Regulations.

 a.
 Common, joint or shared sewage disposal facilities, where technically feasible and viable, may be used as an alternative to individual or independent septic fields.